 To prevent this unexpected behavior, consider using a new, unique name for every service account.
 Also, if you accidentally delete a service account, you can try to undelete the service account instead of creating a new service account.

-If you cannot undelete the original service account, and you need to create a new service account with the same name and the same roles, follow these steps:
+If you cannot undelete the original service account, and you need to create a new service account with the same name and the same roles, you must grant the roles to the new service account.
+For details, see Policies with deleted members.

 Permissions for service accounts